bharatsewani1993/100daysofcode/Logfile.md

 Today I tried to work on an open source project [Getlang](https://github.com/rylans/getlang).
 I added Punjabi language support to it and created a pull request.
 My code failed with Tarvis CI test cases so for the next day, I'll try to improve my code and try to resubmit pull request.
 [Repository Link](https://github.com/bharatsewani1993/getlang)

+### Day 20 [12-july-2018]
+I continued the yesterday's work and tried to fix the bugs in my previous code.
+Today It passed all the test cases and owner merged my pull request to the repository.
+Now I am officially a contributor to [Getlang](https://github.com/rylans/getlang).

 ## Contents
   * [Rules](/Rules.md)
   * [Log - click here to see my progress](/Logfile.md)